Daisy Jones and the Six

 Reid makes the band feel real.
 The music comes alive through description, the interpersonal dynamics ring true, and the rise-and-fall arc is classic rock mythology.
 The will-they-won't-they between Daisy and Billy crackles with tension precisely because they never do, because Billy's marriage and sobriety and Daisy's self-destruction make consummation impossible.

-What makes it compelling is the format.
+The story compels because the format.
 Every character has a perspective.
 The contradictions and gaps in their stories tell you as much as what they say.
 You're piecing together the truth from unreliable narrators who all remember it differently.

 A 70s rock band rises and implodes, and the frontwoman remembers why